NotReal003/API/README.md

 - **IP Logging**: Tracks user IP addresses for security.

 ### Conclusion
-This request management system offers a comprehensive solution for handling user-submitted requests with robust administrative control and security features.
+This request management portal offers a comprehensive solution for handling user-submitted requests with robust administrative control and security features.
 It also incorporates a cryptocurrency payment feature, allowing users to support the project easily.
 Ideal for businesses or projects needing detailed request tracking and management.

 For further details, customization, or support, please [Contact me on Discord](https://discord.gg/sqVBrMVQmp).